-- Genre Blindness: Soong has no problem reactivating Lore because he's always obeyed him in the past.
+- Genre Blindness: Soong sees no problem in reactivating Lore because Lore has always obeyed him in the past.
 Yeah, that always works out well for a Mad Scientist.

 - I Did What I Had to Do:Lore: You did what you had to do?
 What kind of answer is that?

-Soong: The best one I can give you.
+Soong: The only one I can give you.
 You were not functioning properly.